 The fantasy: Soothing aching muscles and sipping chardonnay with friends while being surrounded by warm water and bubbles.

-The reality: In-ground spas are nearly as expensive ($15,000-$20,000) as pools and cost about $1 a day for electricity and chemicals.
-You’ll have to buy a cover ($50-$400) to keep children, pets, and leaves out.
+The reality: In-ground spas are nearly as expensive ($15,000 to $20,000) as pools and cost about $1 a day for electricity and chemicals.
+You’ll have to buy a cover ($50 to $400) to keep children, pets, and leaves out.
 And, like in-ground pools, in-ground spas’ ROI depends solely on how much the next homeowner wants one.

 The bottom-line: Unless you have a chronic condition that requires hydrotherapy, you probably won’t use your spa as much as you imagine.
-A portable hot tub will give you the same benefits for as little as $1,000-$2,500, and you can take it with you when you move.
+A portable hot tub will give you the same benefits for as little as $1,000 to $2,500, and you can take it with you when you move.